Benign Prostatic Hyperplasia (BPH): Symptoms, Causes & Treatment Guide

 Less common signs and symptoms of BPH include:

-On the other hand, in some men, symptoms ultimately stabilize and improve with time.
+On the other hand, in some men, symptoms ultimately stabilise and improve with time.

 How does the prostate work?

-It is important to know that the prostate is part of the male reproductive system and is a job to make fluid for your semen.
-It is about the size of a walnut and weighs an ounce almost.
+It is important to know that the prostate is part of the male reproductive system and is responsible for making fluid for your semen.
+It is about the size of a walnut and weighs almost an ounce.

 The prostate sits right below the bladder and in front of your rectum.
 It goes around a tube known as the urethra.
 The urethra is responsible for carrying urine right from the bladder and out through the male reproductive organ.